ostarov/Algorithms_KhAI/README.md

 Here we will keep all the materials and references from KhAI trainings

-(at least, lectures, so it's better to attend practice meetings).
+(at least, notes from lectures, so it's defiinetely better to attend meetings for practice!)

 The rules are the following: